- 2 cans (40 ounces each) sweet potatoes, drained

 - 1 cup chopped pecans

-- In a large bowl, mash sweet potatoes.
+- In a large mixing bowl, mash the sweet potatoes.
 Add the eggs, sugar, flour, vanilla and salt; beat until smooth.
-Transfer to a greased 13x9-in. baking dish.
+Transfer to a greased 13-in. x 9-in. baking dish.

 "I have made this for years, but I always oven roast whole sweet potatoes the day before then slip them out of Thier skins and continue with the recipe, I also add orange zest and juice of an orange or two, lovely great dish."